rosemarielle/drink-of-the-day/README.md

-# Daily Drink Recommendations
+# Daily Drink Recommendations (DOWN)
-Recommends random drinks each day!
-Currently down.
+Current Features:
+- Chooses from a list of different drinks.
+- Posts daily!
+Future Features:
+- Separation of cold and hot drinks.
+- Bot decides on a drink based on the weather.

 # Tracery Tutorial
 Create a generative Twitter bot using [Tracery](http://tracery.io/).